Cbrodish03/Generalist-Portfolio-Model/README.md

 Developed in Python

+# Note
+Wondering where the most recent updates are?
+Try checking branches 'staging' or 'experimental'!
+That's where all the most recent changes go

 # Overview
 Web-based application that enables users to analyze and visualize business investment portfolios using stochastic simulation data in the SIPmath 2.0 format.
 Supports both .csv and .xlsx (Excel) files.